fabiantan/aws-lambda-edge-workshops/Workshop1/Lab6_CustomURLRewrite/README.md

 click `Configure test events` inside the dropdown list of test events next to the `Test` button.

 Use JavaScript code from [ws-lambda-at-edge-rewrite-test-event.json](./ws-lambda-at-edge-rewrite-test-event.json) as the event.
+Create a test event named "rewriteURLRegex"

 <details><summary>Show/hide the screenshot</summary>